 How does matching work?

-After handing in your complete application form it will be forwarded to your designated institutes, beginning with nr.
-1 on your list.
-If nr.
-1 declines, nr.
-2 will receive your papers...we will contact you immediately after your application was accepted and program fees become due.
+After handing in your complete application form it will be forwarded to your designated institutes, beginning with No. 1 on your list.
+If No. 1 declines, No. 2 will receive your papers...we will contact you immediately after your application is accepted and program fees are due.

-Which academic requirements do I have to meet to get accepted at my desired research work?
+Which academic requirements do I have to meet to get accepted for my desired research field?

-We accept applications from students at least in their fifth semester only (junior year).
+We accept applications only from students who are in their fifth semester or above (junior year).
 However, professors will expect a certain level of knowledge in their respective fields.
-You will need at least one course that fits the institutes' agenda.
-For example, institutes researching on the field of automatic control engineering want you to have at least one automatic control course passed at your home university.
-In this program, the professors who provide placements do the final selection of the candidate, since they have the knowledge whether it is a suitable candidate or not.
-Anyway, if your completed classes meet the institute's expectations in a roughly manner, everything should be fine.
+You will need at least one course that fits the institutes' research scope.
+For example, institutes researching the field of automatic control engineering want you to have at least passed one automatic control course at your home university.
+In this program, the professors who provide placements will be in charge of the final selection of candidates.
+If your completed classes meet the broader scope of the institute’s requirements, everything should be fine.

 What should a letter of motivation contain and how long should it be?

-A letter of motivation is always addressed to persons in charge of the decision either to accept your application or not.
-It should contain, in your own words (1/2-1 pages): Why do you want to participate in this program, why you want to go to Germany, and what your goals are by participating the program (1/2 - 1 pages).
-Secondly, you should write some sentences about your motivation for a distinct research field at your chosen institute that you are interested in (1/4 pages per choice).
-The person reading your letter should be able to figure out if you've spend some thoughts on what you're going to deal with during your stay and if you have any previous knowledge about the research topic or lab work.
+A letter of motivation is always addressed to those that decide on your acceptance.
+First, answer the following questions in your own words (1/2-1 pages): Why do you want to participate in this program?
+Why do you want to go to Germany?
+What do you hope to achieve by participating in the program?
+Secondly, you should write about your motivation for the specific research field at your chosen institute that you are interested in (1/4 pages per choice).
+The person reading your letter should be able to see that you have thought about what you are expecting from your stay and if you have any previous knowledge about the research topic or lab work.